JEEVANJGA/learn-nextjs/Notes/Notes.md

 ## 1. Project Setup

 - Run `npx create-next-app@latest` to create a new Next.js project.
 - If you want to create the project in the current directory, run `npx create-next-app@latest .`.
-Make sure your cuurent directory name is in lower-case.
+Make sure your current directory name is in lower-case.
 - Follow the prompts to set up your project with the desired configuration.
 - After the setup is complete, navigate to your project directory and run `npm run dev` to start the development server.